 What is a Super-Node ?

 A Super Node is a machine running a specially configured Endpoint Security Client that also supplies server-like and proxy-like capabilities.
-Currently, Super Node serves as an Anti-Malware signature proxy.
+Currently, Super Node works as an Anti-Malware signature proxy.

 • Reduces site bandwidth usage